 - You have a family history of diabetes

-- One free Medicare Diabetes Prevention Program aimed at preventing type 2 diabetes, if you meet certain conditions.
+- One free Medicare Diabetes Prevention Program aimed at preventing type 2 diabetes if you meet certain conditions

-- Free medical nutrition therapy services are provided by a Registered Dietitian or nutrition professional.
+- Free medical nutrition therapy services are provided by a registered dietitian or nutrition professional

-- A glaucoma screening test once/year.
+- A glaucoma screening test once per year

 - Diabetic test supplies, including blood sugar test strips, blood sugar monitors, lancet devices and lancets, and glucose control solutions for checking the accuracy of testing equipment and test strips are covered as durable medical equipment (DME).
 You may need to buy or rent equipment, and your doctors and DME suppliers must be enrolled in Medicare.